sodadata/docs/soda-cl/schema.md

           - weight
 ```

 In the example above, the value for the validation key is in a nested list format, but you can use an inline list of comma-separated values inside square brackets instead.
-The following example yields identical checks results to the example above.
+The following example yields identical check results to the example above.
 {% include code-header.html %}
 ```yaml
 checks for dim_product: